cryfs/cryfs/README.md

 Building on Windows (experimental)
 ----------------------------------
-1. Install conan 2.
+1. Install conan2.
 If you want to use "pip install conan", you may have to install Python first.
 2. Install DokanY 2.2.0.1000.
 Other versions may not work.
 3. Build the project